Had3r/za-Szklem-Foto/README.md

 - images:

-  - they are optimized with gatsby-image to increase performance.
-Images are optimized with <a href="https://www.gatsbyjs.com/plugins/gatsby-image/?=gatsby-ima#gatsby-image">gatsby-image</a> to increase performance.
+  - images are optimized with <a href="https://www.gatsbyjs.com/plugins/gatsby-image/?=gatsby-ima#gatsby-image">gatsby-image</a> to increase performance.
 For those where the exact dimension is known (eg Testimonial), I use the "Fixed" type, while if the height and width are different depending on the screen (eg Hero), the "Fluid" type.

 ## Documentation files